scottslowe/kuma-declarative-install/README.md

 ## Prerequisites

 1. You will need a working Kubernetes cluster with a CNI plugin installed.
 These instructions were tested with Kubernetes 1.22 and the Calico CNI plugin.
 (Other CNI plugins should work, but weren't tested.)
 2. You will need the `kumactl` command-line utility installed.
-Kuma 1.3.1 was used for these instructions (the latest release at the time this was written).
-Refer to [the Kuma docs](https://kuma.io/docs/1.3.1/) for installing `kumactl`.
+Kuma 1.4.0 was used for these instructions (the latest release at the time this was written).
+Refer to [the Kuma docs](https://kuma.io/docs/1.4.0/) for installing `kumactl`.
 3. You will need [cert-manager](https://cert-manager.io) installed on the Kubernetes cluster.
 Follow the instructions [here](https://cert-manager.io/docs/installation/) to install cert-manager.
-These instructions were tested with cert-manager 1.5.4 (the latest release at the time this was written).
+These instructions were tested with cert-manager 1.5.4, but newer versions should work equally well.

 ## Creating Reusable Declarative YAML for Kuma